userfriendly/poll-bundle/README.md

 TODO:

+- add jQuery to requirements
-- add GUI things & routing
+- add default styling
 - secure anonymous polling as much as possible
 - use in several projects at once to iron out the kinks and contingencies